Kaustubh-Natuskar/moreThanFAANGM/README.md

 1. Fork the repository.
 2. Read this [Article](https://guides.github.com/features/mastering-markdown/) about Markdown.
-3.  see [this](https://docs.google.com/spreadsheets/d/11uI5wwJCMVpL7jSva6pRAgVWg-I-IN_9-yDrks2ZZ3w/edit#gid=0) sheet to find the right place for the company you want to add.
+3. Download [this](https://docs.google.com/spreadsheets/d/11uI5wwJCMVpL7jSva6pRAgVWg-I-IN_9-yDrks2ZZ3w/edit#gid=0) sheet to find the right place for the company you want to add.
 4. Add the company STRICTLY in the increasing alphabetical order.
 See this small [article](https://support.google.com/docs/answer/3540681?hl=en&co=GENIE.Platform%3DAndroid).
 5. Don't forgot to increase the count.
 6. Make a pull request.